grip-on-software/monetdb-import/Database_structure.md

     -   **resolution_date** - TIMESTAMP: The time at which the issue was marked as resolved.
 This may be manually adjusted, but should match roughly with the time at which a change is made to mark the issue as Resolved or Closed.
-If the issue is still open, then this is NULL.
+If the issue is (still) open in this version, then this is NULL.
     -   **sprint_id** - INT - reference to sprint.sprint_id: The sprint
         that this issue is pulled into.
 The sprint can differ by version if a change is made or if the issue has multiple sprints